 Thanks to the versatility of these nuts, there are so many ways to have them.
 However, if you want to lose weight and reap the associated health benefits, food experts suggest you try the following options (10):

 - Almond Butter.
 Almonds are also used to make weight loss-friendly almond butter.
 You can use this butter as you use peanut butter.
-So, you can have it on a sandwich with apple slices or celery sticks or stir it in your oatmeal.
+So, you can have it on a sandwich or with apple slices or celery sticks or stir it in your oatmeal.

 - In Various Foods.
 Of course, you can add or use almonds to prepare various meals.
 Luckily, there is no shortage of almond recipes online, meaning you will not struggle to determine creative ways to have these nuts.
 You will find them in savory, spicy, sweet, or baked recipes.
 It now comes down to your preferences.